nik123/vimfiles/README.md

 My VIM configuration.

-To apply it in Neovim, see `:help nvim-to-vim`.
+To apply it in Neovim, see `:help nvim-from-vim`.